prakhar1989/docker-curriculum/tutorial/src/index.md

 $ docker run -p 8888:5000 yourusername/catnip
 ```

-If you've pulled your hair in setting up local dev environments / sharing application configuration in the past, you very well know how awesome this sounds.
+If you've pulled your hair out in setting up local dev environments / sharing application configuration in the past, you very well know how awesome this sounds.
 That's why Docker is so cool!

 #### Beanstalk